Linux Server Planning and Configuration Essentials

 Section titled “Where Does a Linux Server Run?”Linux servers run on bare metal (a physical machine you can touch), inside a virtual machine (VirtualBox, Proxmox, or a cloud hypervisor), or as a cloud instance (an EC2 instance on AWS, a Droplet on DigitalOcean, etc.).
 The operating system does not care which of these it is running on; once you have a shell prompt, the commands in this chapter work the same way everywhere.
 The differences show up at the edges: device names (sda on physical SATA, vda on virtio in a VM, nvme0n1 on NVMe or some cloud instance types), how you access the console (a monitor vs. a VNC window vs. SSH), and who manages the firmware and hardware underneath you.

-t3.microort3.smallEC2 instance with the Ubuntu 24.04 LTS AMI.
-You get a running server in under a minute and can tear it down when you are done. - Local VM.
-Create a virtual machine in VirtualBox or UTM (macOS) with 2 GB of RAM and 20 GB of disk.
-Download the Ubuntu Server 24.04 ISO and install from it.
+- Local VM.
+Create a virtual machine in VirtualBox or UTM (macOS).
+Download the ISO for your chosen distribution and install from it.
 This gives you the full installation experience including the boot process, partitioning, and first-boot configuration.

 Choosing a Linux Distribution